melanchall/drywetmidi/Docs/articles/playback/Overview.md

 There are constructors of [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) that don't accept [IOutputDevice](xref:Melanchall.DryWetMidi.Multimedia.IOutputDevice) as an argument.
 It can be useful, for example, for notes visualization without sound.
 [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) provides events that will be fired with or without an output device (see [Events](xref:Melanchall.DryWetMidi.Multimedia.Playback#events) section of the [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) API page).
 Also all `GetPlayback` extensions methods have overloads without the `outputDevice` parameter.

-Also if you don't specify an output device and use a [tick generator](Tick-generator.md) other than [HighPrecisionTickGenerator](xref:Melanchall.DryWetMidi.Multimedia.HighPrecisionTickGenerator), you can use `Playback` in a cross-platform app like Unity game that is supposed to be built for different platforms.
+Also if you don't specify an output device and use a [tick generator](Tick-generator.md) other than [HighPrecisionTickGenerator](xref:Melanchall.DryWetMidi.Multimedia.HighPrecisionTickGenerator), you can use `Playback` in a cross-platform app like Unity game that is supposed to be built for different platforms (you can find currently supported OS in the [Supported OS](xref:a_develop_supported_os) article).